Norway Rat (aka Brown Rat, Sewer Rat, Street Rat)

 They live in and around residences, in cellars, warehouses, stores, slaughterhouses, docks, and in drainages and sewers.
 They may burrow to make nests under buildings and other structures, beneath concrete slabs, along stream banks, around ponds, in garbage dumps, and at other locations where suitable food, water, and shelter are present.
 Although they can climb, most tend to inhabit the lower floors.

-This rat is nocturnal and is a good swimmer, both on the surface and underwater, and has been observed climbing slim round metal poles several feet in order to reach garden bird feeders.
+This rat is nocturnal and is a good swimmer, both on the surface and underwater, and has been observed climbing slim round metal poles several feet to reach garden bird feeders.
 Brown rats dig well, and often excavate extensive burrow systems

 They cause structural damage to buildings by burrowing and gnawing.
 They undermine building foundations and slabs, cause settling in roads and railroad track beds, and damage the banks of irrigation canals and drainages.
 Rats also may gnaw on electrical wires or water pipes, either in structures or below ground.
 They damage structures further by gnawing openings through doors, window sills, walls, ceilings, and floors.